Degis-Insurance/SmartContract-StyleGuide/HardhatStyleGuide.md

 For control structures whose body contains a single statement, omitting the braces is ok if the statement is contained on a single line.

-For if blocks which have an else or else if clause, the else should be placed on the same line as the if’s closing brace.
+For if blocks that have an else or else if clause, the else should be placed on the same line as the if’s closing brace.
 This is an exception compared to the rules of other block-like structures.
 ```
 if (x < 3) {
     x += 1;